What are competitive intelligence examples?

 - And what does competitive Intelligence mean?

-In conclusion, Competitive Intelligence is an essential tool for businesses of all sizes.
+In conclusion, competitive intelligence is an essential tool for businesses of all sizes.
 By gathering information on the competition, companies can make informed decisions.
 One’s that will help them stay ahead of the curve.
-There are many uses of Competitive Intelligence.
+There are many uses of competitive intelligence.
 So it’s important to find one that fits your needs.
 This article asked what are competitive intelligence examples.
 And within that, there’s competitor intelligence example.